BigJBehr/ESP32-Dual-H-Bridge-Breakout-Board/README.md

 ## The files
 ESP32_Robot_Bd.zip - This is all of the files needed to have the board fabricated.
 Send this file to your board manufacturer.
-ESP32_Robot_Bd.kicad.pcb   - This is the kicad pcb file ESP32_Robot_Bd.net         - This is the kicad generated net file for the pcb ESP32_Robot_Bd.pdf         - This is a pdf version of the schematic ESP32_Robot_Bd.pro         - This is the kicad project ESP32_Robot_Bd.sch         - This is the kicad schematic ESP32_Robot_Bd-cache.lib   - This is the cached library.
+ESP32_Robot_Bd.kicad.pcb   - This is the kicad pcb file.
+ESP32_Robot_Bd.net         - This is the kicad generated net file for the pcb.
+ESP32_Robot_Bd.pdf         - This is a pdf version of the schematic.
+ESP32_Robot_Bd.pro         - This is the kicad project.
+ESP32_Robot_Bd.sch         - This is the kicad schematic.
+ESP32_Robot_Bd-cache.lib   - This is the cached library.
 It has any custom library parts.